dmort27/epitran/README.md

 ## Extending Epitran with map files, preprocessors and postprocessors

-[Note: Epitran has been updated to use a more readable file format for rule files.
-See `epitran/data/pre` and `epitran/data/post` for examples, pending updated documentation.]

 Language support in Epitran is provided through map files, which define mappings between orthographic and phonetic units, preprocessors that run before the map is applied, and postprocessors that run after the map is applied.
 These are all defined in UTF8-encoded, comma-delimited value (CSV) files.
 The files are each named <iso639>-<iso15924>.csv where <iso639> is the (three letter, all lowercase) ISO 639-3 code for the language and <iso15924> is the (four letter, capitalized) ISO 15924 code for the script.
 These files reside in the `data` directory of the Epitran installation under the `map`, `pre`, and `post` subdirectories, respectively.

 ### Map files (mapping tables)

 The map files are simple, two-column files where the first column contains the orthgraphic characters/sequences and the second column contains the phonetic characters/sequences.
+The two columns are separated by a comma; each row is terminated by a newline.
 For many languages (most languages with unambiguous, phonemically adequate orthographies) just this easy-to-produce mapping file is adequate to produce a serviceable G2P system.

 The first row is a header and is discarded.
 For consistency, it should contain the fields "Orth" and "Phon".
 The following rows by consist of fields of any length, separated by a comma.
 The same phonetic form (the second field) may occur any number of times but an orthographic form may only occur once.
 Where one orthograrphic form is a prefix of another form, the longer form has priority in mapping.
 In other words, matching between orthographic units and orthographic strings is greedy.
 Mapping works by finding the longest prefix of the orthographic form and adding the corresponding phonetic string to the end of the phonetic form, then removing the prefix from the orthographic form and continuing, in the same manner, until the orthographic form is consumed.
 If no non-empty prefix of the orthographic form is present in the mapping table, the first character in the orthographic form is removed and appended to the phonetic form.
 The normal sequence then resumes.
 This means that non-phonetic characters may end up in the "phonetic" form, which we judge to be better than loosing information through an inadequate mapping table.